BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 =======	======  ======  ===============================================
 offset	length	conf.	description
 =======	======  ======  ===============================================
-0	4 / 8	high	int, signature -3 (hex FD & 3 or 7 FFs)
+0	4|8	high	int, signature -3 (xFDFFFFFF|xFDFFFFFFFFFFFFFF)
-4 / 8	2	medium	int, size of text block (H - 16 / 20)
+4|8	2	medium	int, size of text block (QL - 16|20)
-6 / 10	2	low	*????????????*
+6|10	2	low	*????????????*
-8 / 12	2	low	*????????????*
+8|12	2	low	*????????????*
-10 / 14	2	low	*????????????*
+10|14	2	low	*????????????*
-12 / 16	2	low	*????????????*
+12|16	2	low	*????????????*
-14 / 18	2	low	*????????????*
+14|18	2	low	*????????????*
-16 / 20	varies	medium	ascii, compression & Creator PROC step name that generated data varies	%H	high	ascii, combined column names, labels, formats
+16|20	varies	medium	ascii, compression & Creator PROC step name that generated data varies	%QL	high	ascii, combined column names, labels, formats
 =======	======  ======  ===============================================

 This subheader sometimes appears more than once; each is a separate array.
 If so, the "column name index" field in `column name pointers`_ selects a particular text array - 0 for the first array, 1 for the second, etc. Similarly, "column format index" and "column label index" fields also select a text array.
 Offsets to strings within the text array are multiples of 4, so the column names and labels section of the array often contains many nulls for padding.

-The variables LCS and LCP from the `Row Size subheader`_ refer to a text field at the start of the text array (at offset 16 / 20) in the first Column Text subheader (before the column name strings).
+The variables LCS and LCP from the `Row Size subheader`_ refer to a text field at the start of the text array (at offset 16|20) in the first Column Text subheader (before the column name strings).
 This text field also contains compression information.
 The following logic decodes this initial field:

 1. If the first 8 bytes of the field are blank, file is not compressed, and set LCS=0.
 The Creator PROC step name is the LCP bytes starting at offset 16.
 2. If LCS > 0 (still), the file is not compressed, the first LCS bytes are the Creator Software string (padded with nulls).
 Set LCP=0.
 Stat/Transfer files use this pattern.